lucasrodes/whatstk/notebooks/SETUP.md

 If you are using a virtual environment, follow the steps below to setup it for the Jupyter Notebook.

-First be sure that you are inside the virtual environment.
+First be sure that you are inside the virtual environment (note that out environment is named `.whatstkenv`).

 `source activate .whatstkenv`